software-system-lab/timelog/README.md

 ![](static/image/timelog.png)

 Timelog is a web app for users to record how they use time.
-It have been developed by Node.js and MySQL.
+It have been developed by Vue.js and Node.js.

 ## How to use
 ### Sever